infosecbee/python/README.md

 # python
-Scripts I  have written to solve CTF challenges  and to learn and automate solutions
+Python   Scripts I  have written to solve CTF challenges  and to learn and automate solutions